2 sought after scamming 80-year-old woman into buying fake gold brick for $4K in Norwalk, authorities say

 NORWALK, Calif.
 (KABC) -- A man and a woman are sought after they allegedly swindled an 80-year-old woman into giving them $4,000 in exchange for a fake gold brick in Norwalk, authorities said.

 The incident happened on Oct.
 10 of last year in the 10600 block of Firestone Boulevard, according to the Los Angeles County Sheriff's Department.
-Authorities say the pair walked into a retail store and convinced the woman to purchase the fake gold brick by offering it to her at half its value.
+Authorities say the pair walked into a Target store and convinced the woman they were cutting her a deal for the fake gold brick by offering it to her at half its value.

 They claimed the brick was real and said they couldn't sell it because of their immigration status.
 The victim withdrew the money after driving to a nearby bank with the suspects.